-4. Sustainability
+F. Sustainability

-a.
-Provide a description of the applicant's financial sustainability plan.
-Provide a description of the applications ability to maintain adequate cash flow for the project (for a minimum of 45 days) during the entire funding period.
+- 1. Provide a description of the applicant's financial sustainability plan for the DV Mini-Grant project. - 2.
+Provide a description of the applicant's ability to maintain adequate cash flow for the project (for a minimum of 45 days) during the entire funding period. - 3.
+List the potential state, federal, and or/private funding streams that have been identified for additional project support.

-C. Budget
+Budget

 Applicants must attach a budget using the Budget Detail Worksheet.
 Staff will review the budget and provide feedback on whether line items are allowable, reasonable and justifiable.
 Please complete both the budget worksheet and the narrative section.
+Please note